 I’m Grateful For the Beauty of Nature

 Being outside is one of my favorite things to do.
-Whether it is tromping through the woods, walking up and down a beach, or skirting around the perimeter of a lake being outside is something healing and calming for me.
+Whether it is walking through the woods, along a beach, or around a lake, being outside is healing and calming for me.

 - When I am stressed, a walk outside helps me to relax.